 For example, LoungeBuddy, an app that connects people to airport lounges, used push notifications and scarcity to stir people to take action and sign up for their sweepstakes.

 If you’re getting excited about using push notifications for your store, KISSmetrics (@KISSmetrics) has a very in-depth guide to using push notifications for eCommerce.

 Staying true to the idea of push notifications, SMS messages can be a great boon to your store.

-In contrast to email and social media, which can take hours or days to be looked at, 90% of SMS messages are typically read within the first three minutes of being received.
+In contrast to email and social media, which can take hours or days to be looked at, 90% of SMS messages are read within the first three minutes of being received and 82% of people say they open every text message they receive.
 That’s powerful.

 What makes SMS so useful is that, similar to loyalty programs and push notifications, it further ingrains your customer into your brand.
 The more things you can do to get your best customers to love and connect with you, the higher their CLV will grow.